datalad/datalad-remake/README.md

 key).
 The associated URL encodes all the information necessary to (re)make the file content.

-It is also possible to perform a *speculative computation*, in which case the URL is recorded, without initiating the computation.
+It is also possible to perform a *prospective computation*, in which case the URL is recorded, without initiating the computation.
 This URL can then be used to actually perform the computation.